Keysight/Jlsca/README.md

 # Installation

-1. Install Julia (0.6.0 is tested, everything prior is *no longer compatible*) and make sure the `julia` executable is in your path (notably for Windows users).
+1. Install Julia (1.0.1) is tested, everything prior is *no longer compatible*) and make sure the `julia` executable is in your path (notably for Windows users).
 Start he Julia REPL by executing `julia`.

-2. In the REPL type `Pkg.clone("https://github.com/Riscure/Jlsca")`
+2. In the REPL type `using Pkg; Pkg.clone("https://github.com/Riscure/Jlsca")`

 You can now close the Julia prompt.